byoung11644/Chicago_Energy/README.md

 # Chicago_Energy
-Has Chicago "gone green" during the time of COVID?
+Has Illinois/Chicago "gone green" during the time of COVID?